Construction · ACI 318

 A lap splice extends this concept: two bars overlap, and the force in one transfers to the other through the concrete bond surrounding both.
 Because the load path is now passing through both bars simultaneously, the overlap has to be longer than a single bar's development length.
 That's where the class multiplier comes in.

-Why three modifiers exist
+Why the ψ modifiers exist

 The ψ factors aren't bureaucracy — each represents a real physics issue: